-- 1 Hold UP. - 2 Select System > Sleep Mode. - 3 Select an option: - Select Watch Face to use the sleep watch face. - · Select Backlight to configure the screen brightness and timeout. - Select Do Not Disturb to enable or disable do not disturb mode.
+- 1 Hold UP. - 2 Select System > Sleep Mode. - 3 Select an option: - · Select Schedule, select a day, and enter your normal sleep hours. - · Select Watch Face to use the sleep watch face. - · Select Display to configure the screen brightness and timeout. - · Select Do Not Disturb to enable or disable do not disturb mode.